-To increase academic achievement in the ELA and Math for students with disabilities sugbroup
+Increase academic achievement in the ELA and Math for students with disabilities sugbroup.

 In the areas of ELA and Math, students with disabilities have been identified as an area under-performing subgroup for Hobbs Middle School.
 Typically, students with disabilities (SWDs) require additional academic and educational support to be successful within the educational setting.
 Due to students with disabilities requiring additional support, most students with disabilities have and individualized education plan or a Section 504 plan.
 However, even with additional supports, SWDs have consistently been an under-performing group.
-The students with disabilities subgroup was identified because the Florida Standards Assessment scores reveal that the proficiency rates in Math and ELA are well below state average.
+The students with disabilities subgroup was identified because the Florida Standards Assessment scores reveal that the proficiency rates in Math and ELA are well below state average and do not meet the required ESSA Federal Index percentage.